Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.pesv.PESVReader.md

 Read documents and entities in the PESV format.

-**This module is experimental.**

 ## Description

  *PESVReader* reads CSV files in <a href="#docStream" class="param">docStream</a> and creates one document for each record.
 The identifier of the document is the *id* column.
 The section content is created from the tokenization provided in the *processed_text* column.
-The tokenization itself is recorded in the layer named after <a href="#tokenLayerName" class="param">tokenLayerName</a> .
+The tokenization itself is recorded in the layer named after <a href="#tokenLayer" class="param">tokenLayer</a> .

- *PESVReader* also reads CSV files in <a href="#entitiesStream" class="param">entitiesStream</a> and creates one entity annotation in the layer named <a href="#entityLayerName" class="param">entityLayerName</a> for each record.
-All properties are recorded in the corresponding feature, as well as in a single feature names <a href="#propertiesFeatureKey" class="param">propertiesFeatureKey</a> .
+ *PESVReader* also reads CSV files in <a href="#entitiesStream" class="param">entitiesStream</a> and creates one entity annotation in the layer named <a href="#entityLayer" class="param">entityLayer</a> for each record.
+All properties are recorded in the corresponding feature, as well as in a single feature names <a href="#propertiesFeature" class="param">propertiesFeature</a> .

 ## Snippet